 Angela Okune 1:58:10

-printed name is just your name, but if you want to be anonymous, just leave it blank.
+Printed name is just your name, but if you want to be anonymous, just leave it blank.
+[Sound of papers flipping]

-I actually like this idea of signing at the end rather than those who insist, sign before we start, and then you end up saying things that you didn't. (inaudible)
+Yeah, I really like this idea of signing at the end rather than those researchers who come like "sign before we start, we can't talk until you sign" [all laugh] and then you end up saying things that you didn't...[inaudible because all laugh]

 Angela Okune 2:00:37